+44 (0)1604 968 820 Speak to an expert

 Perhaps the most impactful benefit a demand plan can bring to your business is the improvements you can make to inventory management.
 Some of these benefits include:

-• Reduce storage costs: A demand plan can help you strike a good balance between having enough stock on hand to meet demand, while preventing too much inventory or excess stock being placed in a warehouse.
+• Reduce storage costs: A demand plan can help you strike a good balance between having enough stock on hand to meet demand, while preventing too much inventory being placed in a warehouse.

-• Lessen wastage: By including BBE dates in your calculations, you’re better equipped to reduce the amount of dead stock going to landfill or being recycled.
+• Reduce wastage: By including BBE dates in your calculations, you’re better equipped to reduce the amount of stock going to landfill or being recycled.

 Increased customer satisfaction